Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 ### STEP 4 Customer scans Dynamic QR code

-When the QR code is generated for an specific transaction, the customer scans that QR code and pays using Ationet Driver App payment.
+When the QR code is generated for an specific transaction, the customer scans that QR code and pays using Ationet Driver App.
 The customer is notified about the payment status on their Ationet Driver App  after the successful completion of payment.
 If you want to implement a new client app you can check the specification of the [create sale api](#Sale-Method).

 ```